-(Not every topic may be relevant for your business, but I encourage you to still do this for all areas of your personal life as this will impact your business regardless of what you think at this moment.)
+(Not every topic may be relevant for your actual business, but I encourage you to still do this for all areas of your personal life.
+Your actual day-to-day reality, beyond your business, will still impact your work.)

-Once you are ready, I want you to write out your visualization for that day in your future as if it is currently happening.
+Once you have spent some time here (Journal!
+Meditate!
+Get a massage!
+Take a walk!), I want you to write out your visualization for that day in your future, as if it is currently happening.

-Now that you have that complete, let’s take a closer look at your business vision You will dive deeper and break it down into strategic goals and actions steps.
+Once you have that complete, we’ll take a closer look at your actual business vision.
+Then we’ll dive deeper and break it down into strategic goals and action steps.